PCF PEC Survey Data Collection Begins Next Week!

 Virtual Site Visits for Active PCF PEC Survey Vendors

-folder_openOther Announcementscalendar_todayPosted September 6, 2023
+folder_openOther Announcementscalendar_todayPosted September 5, 2024

-Virtual site visits for PCF PEC Survey vendors with active PY 2023 practice clients will be conducted to ensure compliance with all PCF PEC Survey requirements.
-Generally, the PCF PECS virtual site visit team will consist of two to four individuals.
-Additionally, CMS may join site visits.
-The visits will be conducted through secure video conference calls via BlueJeans and will consist of 1 half-day session during the field period.
-Separate sessions may be scheduled during the mail and telephone periods of data collection as needed.
+The PCF PECS Survey team will conduct virtual site visits with vendors who have active PY24 practice clients to ensure compliance with all PCF PECS Survey requirements.
+These visits typically involve two to four individuals from the PCF PECS team and may also include a representative from CMS.
+The site visits will take place through secure video conference calls via Zoom and will last for a half-day during the fielding period.
+Additional sessions may be scheduled during the mail and telephone periods of data collection if needed.

-- A video “walk through” of the physical area used for interviewing, mailing, or data processing.
+• A video “walk through” of the physical area used for interviewing, mailing, or data processing.

-- A document “step through” of the systems and processes used from the point of receiving the sample patient file to preparation of a final data file.
+• A document “step through” of the systems and processes used from the point of receiving the sample patient file to preparation of a final data file.

-- Software/programs in downloading and storing the sample patient file.
+• Software/programs in downloading and storing the sample patient file.

-- Review of telephone interviewing monitoring logs.
+• Review of telephone interviewing monitoring logs.

-- A walkthrough of methods used for tracking contacts made and status codes.
+• A walkthrough of methods used for tracking contacts made and status codes.

-- Documentation and observation related to SPAM flagging.
+• Documentation and observation related to SPAM flagging.

-- A review of documentation of the above steps.
+• A review of documentation of the above steps.

-- Interviews with the survey vendor’s key PCF PEC Survey project staff, including the project manager and data manager.
+• Interviews with the survey vendor’s key PCF PEC Survey project staff, including the project manager and data manager.

-- A discussion about the Help Desk voicemail and email.
+• A discussion about the Help Desk voicemail and email.

-- A walkthrough of the systems in place to protect the confidentiality of electronic data received from PCF PEC Survey Team and survey data received from patients.
+• A walkthrough of the systems in place to protect the confidentiality of electronic data received from PCF PEC Survey Team and survey data received from patients.

 Both the RTI site visit team and the survey vendor staff will sign a Confidential Disclosure Agreement (CDA).
 The CDA states that all staff must maintain confidence or restrict the disclosure of all proprietary information received or observed during the site visit.